enso-org/hiring-tasks/rust/mutable_borrows.md

 ```

 Questions:

 1. Is this particular code safe?
-Is there any possibility (options, compiler flags, compiler versions, etc) that this program would produce other result that provided above?
+Is there any possibility (e.g. changes to options, compiler flags,
+   compiler versions, etc) that this program would produce a different result to the one provided
+   above?
 2. Is it safe to use `MyRefCell::borrow_mut` when compiling to a native platform?
-If not, what bad could happen?
+If not, what bad
+   things could happen?
 Please elaborate.
-3. Is it safe to use `MyRefCell::borrow_mut` when compiling to a WASM and running in a browser?
-If not, what bad could happen?
+3. Is it safe to use `MyRefCell::borrow_mut` when compiling to WASM and running in a browser?
+If
+   not, what bad things could happen?
 Please elaborate.